iambashar/IUSERSCHECK/README.md

 by your password.
 So when you see that your router can't connect to internet then you are assuered that you pass the limit of 5800 minutes & also your password is now `1234`

+NB: Unfortunately the "lib" folder can't be uploaded in git, so you find it in https://drive.google.com/drive/folders/1zFVP5WjEq9ixa9xNZkKyFcQHM9pxywh6?usp=sharing download it from drive and add to master IUSERCHECK folder

 Also, as of right now, this script is still a WIP (and therefore very unpolished, so expect many changes to the script in the near future.
 (GUI coming soon xD)

 If you like the project please keep supporting me.